Comann Eachdraidh Uibhist a Tuath

 Its strengths lie mainly in the fields of domestic, social life, agriculture, fishing and the sea.
 The material belongs in date mainly to the 19th and 20th centuries.

 CEUT also holds a wide-ranging photographic collection of over 3500 prints and transparencies, mainly copies of the originals.
-There is an Archive and Research room in Taigh Chearsabhagh where the majority of the photographs are held in albums that are available for the public to browse through at their leisure.
+The majority of the photographs are held in albums that are available for the public to browse through at their leisure.
 New additions to the photographic collection are now digitally scanned and CEUT are keen to continue to build on the thematic strengths of this comprehensive visual record of island life.